elm-explorations/benchmark/README.md

 - `describe` to organize benchmarks
 - `benchmark` to run benchmarks
-- `compare` to compare the results of two benchmarks

 For a more thorough overview, I wrote an [introduction to elm-benchmark](https://www.brianthicks.com/post/2017/02/27/introducing-elm-benchmark/).
 Please note that the article was written for a previous version so some details may have changed slightly.